coderbolu/workflow/README.md

 Don't mix units i.e do not use px, rem. em in one code.

 Core principles of responsive design:
-1. Flexible,fluid layout (flexbox ,or grid layout).
+1. Flexible,fluid layout (flex box ,or grid layout).
 2. Flexible images; images should scale within the grid and not overflow.
 3. Media query allows one to write specific styles for particular screen.
-Conditions to target when writing media query include; width, height, orientation (row/column)
+Conditions to target when writing media query include; width, height, orientation (row/column), font-sizes.
+Users should be able to access your website at any point in time.
+Common screen sizes we have: small, large, tablets, small laptops and desktops.
+Mobile phone-320px-480px
+Tablet-481px-768px
+Laptops-
+Desktops-

 Approaches to web design